 NASA is launching its most powerful rocket ever to the moon, with sights on Mars

-The most powerful rocket NASA has ever built is set to blast off from the Kennedy Space Center in Florida on Monday on its way toward a rendezvous with the moon, in what the space agency is billing as a giant leap in returning humans to the lunar surface for the first time in a half-century.
+NASA is hoping to launch the most powerful rocket it has ever built on Monday toward a rendezvous with the moon, in what the space agency is billing as a giant leap in returning humans to the lunar surface for the first time in a half-century.

+But engineers were having to resolve a series of issues.
+First came a 45-minutes weather delay.
+Then, during early morning tanking procedures, launch personnel discovered a hydrogen leak that was later resolved.
+They've also had to troubleshoot a problem with a bleed valve in one of the core-stage engines that allows it to cool off enough for launch.
+Finally, a crack in the core stage itself was discovered.

+It wasn't immediately clear if those problems can be resolved in time to meet a two-hour launch window that opens up at 8:33 a.m.
+ET.

 This first mission of Artemis — named after the twin sister of Apollo — is a trial run of hardware needed to go back to the moon for longer stays and more science.